-A Tummy Tuck procedure or Abdominoplasty, is a procedure that can improve the appearance, shape and profile of your abdominal area.
+A Tummy Tuck or Abdominoplasty, is a procedure that can improve the appearance, shape and profile of your abdominal area.
 The treated area includes the belly and waist, helping to reduce fat and excess, loose or saggy skin.
-The aim of Abdominoplasty Surgery is to remove excess, sagging tummy skin.
+The aim of Tummy Tuck Surgery or Abdoplasty is to remove excess, sagging tummy skin and can also repair torn muscles.

 What is a Tummy Tuck?